The Band: 1957–1964: The Hawks

-Upon leaving Hawkins, the group was briefly known as the Levon Helm Sextet, with sixth member sax player Jerry Penfound, and then as Levon and the Hawks after Penfound's departure.
+The group was briefly known as the Levon Helm Sextet, with a sixth member, saxophonist Jerry Penfound after leaving Hawkins.
+Then it became Levon and the Hawks after Penfound's departure.
 In 1965, they released a single on Ware Records under the name the Canadian Squires, but they returned as Levon and the Hawks for a recording session for Atco later that year.
 Also in 1965, Helm and the band met blues singer and harmonica player Sonny Boy Williamson.
 They wanted to record with him, offering to become his backing band, but Williamson died not long after their meeting.

-Later in 1965, Bob Dylan hired them for his U.S. tour in 1965 and world tour in 1966.
-Following the 1966 tour, the group moved with help from Dylan and his manager, Albert Grossman, to Saugerties, New York, where they made the informal 1967 recordings that became The Basement Tapes, the basis for their 1968 debut album, Music from Big Pink.
-Because they were always "the band" to various frontmen and the locals in Woodstock, Helm said the name "the Band" worked well when the group came into its own.
-The group began performing as the Band in 1968 and went on to release ten studio albums.
-Dylan continued to collaborate with the Band over the course of their career, including a joint 1974 tour.
+Later in 1965, American musician Bob Dylan hired the group as his backing band for his U.S. tour in 1965 and world tour in 1966.
+After the 1966 tour, the group moved with help from Dylan and his manager, Albert Grossman, to Saugerties, New York, where they made the informal 1967 recordings that became The Basement Tapes, the basis for their 1968 debut album, Music from Big Pink.
+Because they were always referred to simply as "the band" to various frontmen and the locals in Woodstock, Helm said the name "The Band" worked well when the group came into its own.
+The group decided on it as their official name and began performing under it from 1968 onward.
+Dylan continued to collaborate with The Band over the course of their career, most notably in a joint 1974 tour.